rust-lang/rfcs/text/0000-nested-publish.md

 ## Details within this proposal

-There are several ways we could mark packages for nested publication, rather than using the `package.publish` and `dependencies.*.publish` keys:
+There are several ways we could mark packages for nested publishing, rather than using the `package.publish` and `dependencies.*.publish` keys:

 * Instead of declaring each _dependency_ as being nested, we could only use `package.publish = "nested"` to make the determination.
 This would be problematic when a workspace has a root package, because that root package cannot avoid publishing all its `nested` workspace members except by writing `include`/`exclude` rules.